thepirat000/Audit.NET/src/Audit.Mvc/README.md

 ```

 ## Audit Ignore attribute
-To selectively exclude certain controllers, action methods or action parameters, you can decorate them with `AuditIgnore` attribute.
+To selectively exclude certain controllers, action methods, action parameters or return values, you can decorate them with `AuditIgnore` attribute.

 For example: